 HIM employers seek professionals with the right combination of higher education and work experience.
 More and more, employers are also requiring HIM professionals to have the Registered Health Information Administrator (RHIA) credential.

-HIM managers usually possess a master’s or bachelor’s degree in health information management from a program accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
-And because HIM managers are expected to understand both the management and technology of EHRs, a Health Information Management and Technology degree can help individuals–like this UW graduate–stand out to employers.
+Health information managers usually possess a master’s or bachelor’s degree in health information management from a program accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
+And because health information managers are expected to understand both the management and technology of EHRs, a Health Information Management and Technology degree can help individuals–like this UW graduate–stand out to employers.

 Find out what the careers outlook is for HIM professionals.